inconsistent-dg/AC-Modding/switch-guide.md

    - 32 gigabytes of space is needed to backup your system files.
 If one file's slightly bigger, you'll have to remove the SD to copy the last file (which is a hassle)
    - 32 gigabytes is required for an emuMMC partition.
 This guide [doesn't go over setting up an emuMMC](pages/ban-risks#why-shouldnt-i-use-emunand), but keep it in mind if you change your mind.

 (1) You need an app to enter Title Takeover, which allows homebrew to run with full system resources.<br>(2) A jig is required to enter RCM.
-You can buy a good jig on [Amazon here](https://www.amazon.com/gp/product/B07J9JJRRG), or one at [switchjigs.com](https://switchjigs.com/).<br>(3) The only injection process on the guide at the moment is TegraRCM using a PC.
+You can buy a good jig on [Amazon here](https://www.amazon.com/gp/product/B07J9JJRRG).<br>(3) The only injection process on the guide at the moment is TegraRCM using a PC.
 I might show how to inject on other platforms in the future, but for now that's it.
 Go [here for Android](https://github.com/MenosGrante/Rekado), go [here for iOS devices](https://mologie.github.io/nxboot/).

 # Preparing the SD